mudautshilidzir-web/SQL-PRACTICALS-/README.md

 ## PRACTICAL EXERCISES REPOSIRORY

+This repository covers essential SQL practicals skills needed to work with Snowflake.
-This repository contains multiple SQL  and programming practicals completed as part of learning and practice.
+Gaining how to write queries , Manage data and  perform basics analytics on Snowflake.
+Gaining hands-on experience with real datasets.
+It also contains multiple SQL  and programming practicals completed as part of learning and practice.
 Each folder includes its own questions, datasets and solutions to complete the exercise.

 ## some practical contains: